 Everyone has had an “a-ha!” moment when the light bulb turns on.
 You then think that you will be making millions.
 However, before you get ahead of yourself, you have to find out if you can get a patent on your idea.
 By the end of this article, you should be able to determine if you can get a patent on your idea.

 Can you patent an idea?
-Depending on what the idea is, you can get a patent.
-If the idea is a result, then no, you cannot patent a result.
-However, if the idea is a machine, process, manufacture, or composition of matter, then yes, you can patent the idea.
+If the idea is a result, you cannot get a patent.
+However, if the idea is a machine, process, manufacture, or composition of matter, you can patent the idea.

 In my opinion, patent attorneys do not understand the question behind the question when an inventor asks whether they can patent an idea.
 To advise the inventor properly, patent attorneys need to understand what they mean by the “idea.”